devicetree-org/lopper/README-architecture.txt

   - input file normalization with standard tools

-    Lopper processes input files by invoking a standard pipeline of processing on dts files using standard tools. pcpp (or cpp) is used for preprocessing and expansion, and dtc is used to compile dts inputs into dtbs.
+    Lopper processes input files by invoking a standard pipeline of processing on dts files using standard tools. pcpp (or cpp) is used for pre-processing and expansion, and dtc is used to compile dts inputs into dtbs.
 Lopper is somewhat tolerant of incomplete dts inputs, and will use forced dtc compilation to ensure that dtbs are generated (with the assumption that the